krobelus/rate-experiments/README.md

 ---

 ::: {.abstract}

 **Abstract:** Clausal proof format DRAT is the de facto standard way to certify SAT solvers' unsatisfiability results.
-State-of-the-art DRAT checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT.
-We demonstrate that it is possible to implement a competitive checker that honors unit deletions.
+State-of-the-art DRAT proof checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT and they cannot verify inprocessing techniques that use unit deletions.
-Many reputable SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious deletions of reason clauses.
-We present patches for top SAT solvers to produce correct proofs with respect to the specification.
+State-of-the-art SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious deletions of reason clauses.
+We present patches for award-winning SAT solvers to produce correct proofs with respect to the specification.
+Performing unit deletions in a proof checker can be expensive.
+We implemented a competitive checker that honors unit deletions and provide experimental results that on average checking costs are the same as when not doing unit deletions.
+As it is very expensive to determine the (in-)correctness of a proof we present the SICK format which describes small and efficiently checkable certificates of the incorrectness of a DRAT proof.
+This increases trust in incorrectness results and can be useful when debugging solvers and checkers.
-\todo{sick, results}

 :::

 \tableofcontents